yinlinchen/amplify-workshop/README.md

 	https://docs.aws.amazon.com/cli/latest/userguide/cli-multiple-profiles.html

 	?
 Do you want to use an AWS profile?
 Yes
 	?
-Please choose the profile you want to use amplify-west2
+Please choose the profile you want to use? workshop
 	```

 	Alternative way.
 Enter the access key manually
 	```
 	Specify the AWS Region
-	? region:  us-west-2
+	? region:  us-east-2
 	Specify the username of the new IAM user:
-	? user name:  west-2
+	? user name:  workshop
 	Complete the user creation using the AWS console https://console.aws.com/xxxx
 	Press Enter to continue